SEN Information Report 2023-2024

 - How can I find information on the local authority’s Local Offer of services and provision for children and young people with special educational needs and disability?

-The authority’s local offer of services and provision for children and young people with SEN can be accessed at www.hertsdirect.org/localoffer
+The authority’s local offer of services and provision for children and young people with SEND can be accessed at www.hertsdirect.org/localoffer

 If you have any questions or concerns about your child’s particular needs, please speak to your child’s class teacher or the Inclusion Manager.